SacreD-09/Census_SQL_Project/README.md

 # Census_SQL_Project
 ## India Census Data Analysis

 This project is a practice exercise in SQL querying, using data from the Indian census.
 The data is sourced from a YouTube tutorial and serves as a learning tool for exploring and analyzing real-world datasets.
+Youtube Link :- https://youtu.be/I3YvjFfn478?si=L00E_1azTtAXDvYB

 **Project Goals:**